fam007e/SecurePasswd_MGMT/README.md

 ## 🔐 Key Security Features

-- **Military-Grade Encryption:** AES-256 encryption with PBKDF2 key derivation (10,000 iterations)
+- **End-to-End Encryption:** AES-256 encryption for all sensitive data, including usernames, passwords, and TOTP secrets.
+- **Strong Key Derivation:** PBKDF2 with 10,000 iterations is used to derive the encryption key from your master password.
+- **Secure Password Generator:** A built-in, cryptographically secure password generator to create strong, unique passwords.
+- **Robust Parsing:** Uses a well-tested CSV parsing library to prevent parsing-related vulnerabilities.
-- **Memory Protection:** Sensitive data automatically cleared from memory after use
+- **Memory Safety:** Sensitive data is explicitly cleared from memory after use.
-- **Hardened Compilation:** Built with comprehensive security flags (stack protection, ASLR, RELRO)
-- **Local Storage Only:** No network connectivity required - your data never leaves your device
-- **Secure File Permissions:** Data directory created with 0700 permissions (owner access only)
+- **Secure Storage:** Encrypted data is stored in `.dat` files to prevent accidental exposure.

 ## Table of Contents
 - [🔐 Key Security Features](#-key-security-features)